-Dr. Larry: Even though I had a positive associate experience in the subluxation model, it wasn’t an upper cervical practice.
+Dr. Larry: Even though I had a positive associate experience in the subluxation model, it wasn't an upper cervical practice.
 So I had to create and learn a lot of the systems and procedures on my own.
-And if I could go back in time or if I was getting out of school today, I would make sure that I find a practice that already is successful in a upper cervical model because that took a lot of time and energy and tweaking.
+And if I could go back in time or if I was getting out of school today, I would make sure that I find a practice that already is successful in an upper cervical model because that took a lot of time and energy and tweaking.

 And so, when we're not working in the business adjusting people, then we're working on our business.
 And working on our business is everything else.
 It may be the marketing, it may be creating the procedures, creating the scripts, practicing and training, creating the forms, creating the patient education.